 So we did go down the road of trying to private label that helps us grow volumes.
 But at some point you want to cut back and you and say, well, the big moneymaker is us as a brand, hitting the consumers and actually getting the source so it’s a two ends the middle part, you can make a lot of money but that doesn’t ensure that the companies that you’re selling the products to make the money so I in my deep core, I think that’s misleading in a lot of industries, but it works for them.
 We try to do it in a different way.
 So we’re now doing our own brands.
 And that’s it.

 And this age old teaching amongst the entrepreneurial circles that I think we’re both a part of the riches are in the niches.
 And this is like, this is something that the CBD space, I believe, has skipped right over.
 And because everyone’s so anxious to just get to the goodies, right?
-And then it’s over in seconds and they either lost their ass or now they’re over leveraged and have to bring on outside investors and they’re giving away key parts of their company and there’s all different kinds of growing pains there.
+And then it’s over in seconds and they either lost their ass or now they’re over-leveraged and have to bring on outside investors and they’re giving away key parts of their company and there’s all different kinds of growing pains there.

-So what I love about what you’re saying is that you too started to go through this sort of windy road of CBD entrepreneurialship and wanting to take advantage of opportunity to generate cash flow, but when you really stepped back from the from the picture, right, like, if you were to step back, if you were painting the Mona Lisa, and you’re stepping back to see does this really look the way that I want it to look before going back in and finishing out the detail?
+So what I love about what you’re saying is that you too started to go through this sort of windy road of CBD entrepreneurship and wanting to take advantage of opportunity to generate cash flow, but when you really stepped back from the picture, right, like, if you were to step back, if you were painting the Mona Lisa, and you’re stepping back to see does this really look the way that I want it to look before going back in and finishing out the detail?

 It’s hard when you’re this close to the business to step back and take perspective and make the necessary adjustments because of what you could be risking, in the short term.
 To have that long term vision of like, is this really what I want to be doing?
 Do I really want to be another white label brand?
-Or do I really want to be another white label manufacturer and put my time and attention and resources towards building that aspect of my business?
+Or do I really want to be another white-label manufacturer and put my time and attention and resources towards building that aspect of my business?

 Or do we really want to focus on direct to consumer business model and create a marketplace that has a trusted brand and a trusted resource for the consumer?
 Those are two different business models.
 It’s not under one umbrella.
 You know.
 And I think that’s a common mistake for new entrepreneurs approaching, especially in this space, they’re seeing this as a get rich, quick opportunity.

 They’re very much treating it like that.
 And they’re on the hustle and on the grind, trying to generate cash flow rather than really getting committed to the brand of values and creating those strategic alliances, those partnerships.
 There’s a lot of ways to do this.
 By the way, there’s no wrong answer.
 But what you do from start, from phase one to phase two, phase two to phase three, putting things into sequence is so important.
-And understanding how much time to spend on each one of these steps is so important, because that’s how you that’s how you avoid expensive pitfalls.
+And understanding how much time to spend on each one of these steps is so important because that’s how you avoid expensive pitfalls.

 I can’t tell you how many companies I come across who are like Well, I’m going to develop this line and I have this line over here and then we’re starting our pet thing and I’m like, cool, which one is your bread and Butter making you, while we’re going to bring on an investor so that we can do all of these other things.
 And I’m like, guys, I’ll see you on the second bottom.
 Yeah, when I go there to pick up your, buy your company for pennies on the dollar, so let me know how that goes.